-The performance logging plug-ins enable both Artix and Orbix to integrate effectively with Enterprise Management Systems (EMS), such as IBM TivoliTM, HP OpenViewTM, or BMC PatrolTM.
+The performance logging plug-ins enable Artix to integrate effectively with Enterprise Management Systems (EMS), such as IBM TivoliTM, HP OpenViewTM, or BMC PatrolTM.
 The performance logging plug-ins can also be used in isolation or as part of a bespoke solution.